umbraco/UmbracoDocs/UmbracoNetCoreUpdates.md

     ```

 ### Steps to update the template from earlier alpha versions
-if you already has installed the Umbraco `dotnet new` template, you will need ensure it is up-to-date
+If you have already installed the Umbraco `dotnet new` template, you will need ensure it is up-to-date

 1. Use a command prompt of your choice to update the `dotnet new` templates